SPC-Toad/sys-lvl-note/scheduling.md

     - In an network of queues, each queue can be analyzed in isolation of all others.
 Then add them up together.
 - Assumptions:
     1. System is in a steady state (Input and output are equal.
 What goes in, goes out)
-    2. Arrivals from outside are posison distributed
+    2. Arrivals from outside are poisson distributed
     3. Service times for all servers are exponential
     4. No finite queues (For example: M/M/1/K model)